Catholic Church sexual abuse cases: Canada

 On 25 August 2020, British Columbia justice David Crossin ordered the office of the Bishop of Kamloops and retired priest Erlindo Molon, who was by then 88 years old, to pay $844,140 in damages to Rosemary Anderson, who claimed Molon raped her 70 to 100 times in 1976 and 1977, beginning when she was 26 years old.
 Anderson claimed Molon offered her counselling to help her deal with her father's death.
-During the lawsuit, former Kamloops bishop, and future Vancouver Archbishop, Adam Exner now 90, conceded on the stand that Molon “was molesting people,” including Anderson.
+During the lawsuit, former Kamloops bishop, and future Vancouver Archbishop, Adam Exner now 90, conceded on the stand that Molon "was molesting people", including Anderson.
 Exner also stated that Molon was not stripped of his priesthood status until after Anderson told him that Molon raped her and suggested that she marry him.

 By 1912, thousands of First Nations children attended residential schools, many of which were run by the Catholic Church.
 In 1990, Manitoba leader Phil Fontaine revealed that he had been sexually and physically abused in a Catholic residential school.
 He claimed that sexual abuse was common in residential schools in general.
 "In my grade three class, if there were 20 boys, every single one of them would have experienced what I experienced.
 They would have experienced some aspect of sexual abuse."

 Canadian author and artist, Michael D. O'Brien, has also spoken out about his painful experiences of residential school abuse, revealing that "the sexual exploitation of the young has been epidemic in Catholic residential schools and orphanages."

 Mexico

-Of the Catholic sexual abuse cases in Latin America, the most widely known is the sexual scandal of Father Marcial Maciel, the founder of the Legion of Christ, a Roman Catholic congregation in 1970s.
+Of the Catholic sexual abuse cases in Latin America, the most widely known is the scandal of Father Marcial Maciel, the founder of the Legion of Christ, a Roman Catholic congregation in 1970s.
 He had been sexually abusing at least 60 minors and fathered six children with three women.
 The revelations took place in 1998 after the Legion spent more than a decade denying allegations and criticizing the victims who claimed abuse.
 He was forced to retire from the ministry by Pope Benedict XVI in 2006.

 Luis Esteban Zavala Rodríguez, a priest in Irapuato, was condemned to 65 years and three months in prison and fined MXN $61,000 in January 2021 for raping a 12-year-old girl as she took catechism classes at a church in the city.